| Previous Page | Next Page | Index

 27 Aug 1834 in collision with and sank the Revenue Cutter Cameleon off Dover.

-Plymouth 6 Sep 1834 Court Martial of officers and men of the Castor for running down the Revenue cutter Cameleon.
+6 Sep 1834 at Plymouth, Court Martial of officers and men of the Castor for running down the Revenue cutter Cameleon.

-Plymouth 18 Sep 1834 Sailed for the north coast of Spain.
+18 Sep 1834 departed Plymouth for the north coast of Spain.

 14 Nov 1835 is reported to be on the north coast of Spain.